tomsawyer0224/maskgit/README.md

 4. Result:
 - The reconstructed images are acceptable.
 - The generated images are poor.
-- The quality of the model is not good, for some probably reasons:
-   * The dataset is too small.
-   * The model is not complex enough. \
      ![image](results/recontruction_images/test_on_epoch_199.png) \
      ![image](results/recontruction_images/validate_on_epoch_199.png) \
      ![image](results/generated_images/validate_on_epoch_320.png) \